Keyboard shortcuts

 Past calibration backlog and how each item resolved:

-• Tunable threshold flagshipped in v0.9.6 as --young-maintainer-days <N>.
-See Calibration above.
+• Tunable threshold flag is shipped in v0.9.6 as --young-maintainer-days <N> (above).

-• Multi-signal fusion — combine maintainer-age with the registry enricher’s “recently-published” or “maintainer-set-changed” findings to narrow the false-positive rate.
+• Multi-signal fusion: combine maintainer-age with the registry enricher’s “recently-published” or “maintainer-set-changed” findings to narrow the false-positive rate.
 The signals all surface in the same diff today; explicit fusion in a single composite finding is a v1.0 follow-up.